 - Yearly documentation of a negative tuberculosis skin-test (2 step) or chest x-ray in accordance with clinical/CDC guidelines.

-- Evidence of current CPR training for the professional rescuer or health care provider.
+- Evidence of current CPR training for the health care provider.
 Training must be renewed yearly.

 - Uniforms and attire that comply with the dress code as outlined in the B.S.N.
 Student Handbook.
 Information regarding uniforms is also included in the B.S.N.
 Student Orientation Packet provided upon acceptance to the Nursing major (sophomore level).